Resources

 Allergic Reaction

-If you get a metal crown, it’s possible that you’ll have an allergic reaction.
+If you get a metal crown, it’s possible to have an allergic reaction.
 This is most common if you have a nickel allergy.
 Allergic reactions to dental crowns can also occur from porcelain pieces.

 Dark Line at Gumline